-Nature in Costa Rica can be overwhelming.
-Drive a few miles, and everything changes.
-So, let’s share our love for this country and especially this place, by showing you a little bit of what you can experience in Catarata Del Toro.
-But best will be to come over and explore it yourself :).
+Nature in Costa Rica is overwhelming; nobody disagrees with this.
+Drive a few miles, and everything changes, drive a few hours, and you are in a different climate zone.
+So, let’s share our love for this small country, especially this place, by showing you a little bit of what you can experience in Catarata Del Toro.
+But the best will be to come over and explore it yourself :).

 Click on a link or scroll down.